NateEag/how-i-code/drafts/daily-routine.rst

 reminder to stop 5 minutes before EOD, so I have time to freeze mental state.
 TODO Extract "freeze mental state" to its own essay.
 The why behind it is worth explaining, because it isn't just about me.

+If involved in projects that do not have functional alerting/auto-ticketing, monitoring, and logging systems, a good choice for this last bit of time is taking the next step to getting alerting/auto-ticketing, monitoring, and logging systems in place.
+Reason: without those components silent failures may be causing a lot of damage.